 you love the feel of innerspring mattresses.

-Getting a solid night’s rest is great - dealing with a mattress salesperson, not so much.
-As with pretty much every other mundane aspect of adulting, from grocery shopping to checking in with your doctor, the internet has streamlined our least favorite tasks including mattress shopping (save for the part where you get to bounce on all of the beds).
+Getting a solid night’s rest is great.
+Dealing with a mattress salesperson, not so much.
+As with pretty much every other mundane aspect of adulting, from grocery shopping to checking in with your doctor, the internet has streamlined our least favorite tasks including mattress shopping (save the part where you get to bounce on all of the beds).
 But should you really buy a mattress online, without bouncing on it a little first?
 Here’s my experience buying a Casper mattress.

 About the Casper Mattress

 Casper was founded in 2014 as part of a movement to disrupt the mattress industry.
 The founder was sick of the way intermediaries caused enormous markups for mattresses, so the company cut out the middleman.

 At first, they focused on one single mattress, The Casper, and making it “the best night’s sleep of your life.”
 It uses layers of foam in a contour/support system.
 The top layers mold to your body to relieve pressure points in common areas such as the hips and shoulders.
 The bottom layers are much denser and prevent your spine from overextending.

 The result is supposed to be a luxury mattress at a fraction of the price.